IzzyTheDreamingFox/FoxTech-DNA/README.md

   <img src="images/bank.PNG" alt="bank.PNG"  >
   <img src="images/stocks.PNG" alt="stocks.PNG"  >
   <img src="images/store.PNG" alt="store.PNG"  >

 # Getting started

 ## Compatibility
 Development started since [Interceptor 4.20](https://www.nomanssky.com/interceptor-update/) and has been compatible with every update up to the latest [Echoes 4.45](https://www.nomanssky.com/echoes-update/).<br>
 I take great care to ensure the intergrity of the database that holds all the stored properties.
 Rest assured that this data is safe with each coming new update. <br>
-<sub>(After all, I used DNA myself and I have no plan to lose my own collection)</sub>
+<sub>(After all, I use DNA myself and I have no plan to lose my own collection)</sub>
 <br>
 <br>
 Currently only the [Steam](https://store.steampowered.com/app/275850/No_Mans_Sky/)(Windows) and [GOG](https://www.gog.com/game/no_mans_sky)(Windows) platforms are compatible with DNA since these are the only platforms I own the game on.
 Thus the only platforms I can thoroughly test the app with.

 ## Requirement
 - Make sure you have No Man’s Sky installed.
-- Download the latest [release](https://github.com/IzzyTheDreamingFox/FoxTech-DNA/releases) of DNA
+- Download the latest [release](https://github.com/IzzyTheDreamingFox/FoxTech-DNA/releases) of DNA.
+- Unzip the executable somewhere on your pc.
 - Run the exe file.
-- You’ll be greeted by a short sequence to help you guide through the setup of your preferred platform.
+- You’ll be greeted by a short sequence to help you guide through the setup of your preferred platform. <br>
+(While the app tries to find the folder automatically, it can, in the case of a custom setup, not find the folders.
+If this happens you’ll have to set these yourself in the provided form.)
 - Once that’s over, you're ready to go!